Imagine the excitement of traveling, discovering new places, and creating unforgettable memories!

 After developing an extensive network and gaining significant expertise, you may choose to become a self-employed agent or even start your own travel agency.
 This path allows you to take full control of your business decisions while fostering direct relationships with clientele.

 This means that you are the one who decides on the type of services the business provides and the work schedule.
-So, if you want to work from Belize, you can do so without having to negotiate with your manager and/or agency.
+So, if you want to work from Belize or Portland, you can do so without having to negotiate with your manager and/or agency.

 If you’re passionate about a specific aspect of the travel industry, you can become a specialized travel agent.